jhhughes256/azithro_pk/README.md

 - the comparison of different models from literature and extension of these existing models
 - the simulations conducted using the final model
 - the sensitivity analyses conducted on the final model

+This code may require some changes to file names and directories to be run locally.